 This section provides information about NDB Cluster software and table file compatibility between different NDB Cluster 7.2 releases with regard to performing upgrades and downgrades as well as compatibility matrices and notes.
-You are expected already to be familiar with installing and configuring an NDB Cluster prior to attempting an upgrade or downgrade.
+You should already be familiar with installing and configuring NDB Cluster prior to attempting an upgrade or downgrade.
 See Chapter 5, Configuration of NDB Cluster.

-For information regarding the rolling restart procedure used to perform an online upgrade, see Section 7.5, “Performing a Rolling Restart of an NDB Cluster”.
+Schema operations, including SQL DDL statements, cannot be performed while any data nodes are restarting, and thus during an online upgrade or downgrade of the cluster.
+For other information regarding the rolling restart procedure used to perform an online upgrade, see Section 7.5, “Performing a Rolling Restart of an NDB Cluster”.

 Only compatibility between MySQL versions with regard to